Edward Neumeier: Starship Troopers

-A decade after the first RoboCop movie was produced, Neumeier rejoined Paul Verhoeven to work on Starship Troopers, which was adapted from the novel with the same name by Robert A. Heinlein in 1959.
-With violence and satire thrown into a story of efforts by the human race to ensure its survival, Starship Troopers was more successful in Europe, Asia, etc., than in North America where it drew gross ticket sales of about $54 million at theaters, although Artforum magazine selected this film as one of the "10 most artistic [film] achievements of 1997".
+A decade after the first RoboCop movie was produced, Neumeier rejoined Paul Verhoeven to work on Starship Troopers, which was adapted from the novel of the same name by Robert A. Heinlein, originally written in 1959.
+With violence and satire thrown into a story of efforts by the human race to ensure its survival, Starship Troopers was more successful in Europe, Asia, etc. than in North America, where it drew gross ticket sales of about $54 million at theaters, although Artforum selected this film as one of the "10 most artistic [film] achievements of 1997".
 Neumeier also appeared in this film in the brief role of a man convicted of murder and sentenced to immediate execution.

 RoboCop Returns

-In January 2018 it was announced that Neumeier was writing a direct sequel to the 1987 classic film that would ignore both sequels and the 2014 remake.
+In January 2018, it was announced that Neumeier was writing a direct sequel to the original 1987 film that would ignore both sequels and the 2014 remake.
 "We're not supposed to say too much.
 There's been a bunch of other RoboCop movies and there was recently a remake and I would say this would be kind of going back to the old RoboCop we all love and starting there and going forward.
 So it's a continuation really of the first movie.
 In my mind.
-So it's a little bit more of the old school thing," Neumeier said.”
+So it's a little bit more of the old school thing," Neumeier said.
 In July 2018, it was confirmed a new film, titled RoboCop Returns, was in development, with Neill Blomkamp directing and Justin Rhodes rewriting an original script by Neumeier and Michael Miner.
-In 2019, Neumeier said that Blomkamp wanted RoboCop Returns to be as close to the 1987 film as possible saying that Blomkemp feels that "it should be the proper Verhoeven if Verhoeven had directed a movie right after RoboCop".
+In 2019, Neumeier said that Blomkamp wanted RoboCop Returns to be as close to the 1987 film as possible saying that Blomkamp feels that "it should be the proper Verhoeven if Verhoeven had directed a movie right after RoboCop".
 On June 29, 2019, Blomkamp confirmed that the original RoboCop suit would be used in this film, saying "1 million% original" when answering a fan's question on Twitter.
-Blomkamp also gave an update on the script, saying "Script is being written.
+Blomkamp also gave an update on the script, saying: "Script is being written.
 Going well!
 Imagine watching Verhoeven do a follow up film."

 Personal life

-Neumeier is father to two adult children, Casey Neumeier and autistic activist Shain Mahaffey Neumeier.
+Neumeier has two children: Casey Neumeier and autistic activist Shain Mahaffey Neumeier.
+Neumeier lives in Pasadena.